Custom Packaging

 “We replaced the foam with a nested tray and the dramatic reveal stayed intact; what changed was that I finally had a metric tied to every design decision,” shared the director while we reviewed the 18-second unboxing clip.

-That story sits alongside data we collect from ISTA-certified drop tests and ASTM burst strength reports; these standards inform whether a thinner wall can survive 18 tosses or if a configuration needs doubler supports based on a 32-lb load per 12-inch cube.
+That story sits alongside data we collect from ISTA-certified drop tests and ASTM burst strength reports.
+These standards inform whether a thinner wall can survive 18 tosses or if a configuration needs doubler supports based on a 32-lb load per 12-inch cube.

 The secret almost always lives in the waste stream, where overpackaged layers bleed cost in both material and freight.
 I once saw a cereal brand paying $0.32 more per shipment because a 12-inch pallet had 22% extra void space, and the shipper charged for every cubic foot.

-We now tie each SKU to an intelligence dashboard built in Power BI, feeding ERP data from SAP, tooling schedules from our Monterrey shop, and freight quotes from the Atlanta hub so the exact cost component—materials, tooling, or finish—can be optimized with real production data.
+Now we tie each SKU to an intelligence dashboard built in Power BI, feeding ERP data from SAP, tooling schedules from our Monterrey shop, and freight quotes from the Atlanta hub so the exact cost component—materials, tooling, or finish—can be optimized with real production data.

 Product Details: Packaging solutions engineered for thrift and brand presence